 The clients of school nurses are not limited to students, most of the time, they are involved in the health education activities for groups, teachers, and even parents and community organizations.

-Training of school staff and others in CPR, first aid, and how to manage other possible health emergencies like seizures or food allergies is also part of their role.
+Training of school staff and others in CPR, first aid, and how to manage other possible health emergencies like seizures or food allergies are also part of their role.

 Furthermore, school nurses often assist students and their families with addressing the social determinants of health by referring them to health and social service agencies that they may not be aware of.